Akwesasne: History

 At the time of the American Revolutionary War, the Mohawk, Onondaga, Seneca and Cayuga were allied with the British against the rebel American colonists.
 Forced to cede most of their remaining lands in New York to the new government after the colonists' victory, many of the Iroquois people migrated to Canada, where many settled at the Six Nations of the Grand River First Nation.

 Some Mohawk joined the growing community at Akwesasne.
 Under the Jay Treaty, the Iroquois retained rights to cross the newly established borders between Canada and the United States in order to maintain their trade and tribal ties.
-In 1806, Catholic Cayuga, Oneida and Onondaga from Ogdensburg, New York joined the St. Regis band.
+In 1806, Catholic Cayuga, Oneida and Onondaga from Ogdensburg, New York, joined the St. Regis band.

 Battle of the Cedars

 The Battle of the Cedars (Les Cèdres) was a series of military confrontations, early in the American Revolutionary War, which involved limited combat.
 The actions took place between May 19–27, 1776, at and around Les Cèdres, Quebec (located 28 mi west of Montreal), in the later stages of the American colonial invasion of Quebec that began in September 1775.
 No casualties occurred.

 Claude de Lorimier, a British Indian agent from Montreal, traveled west to Oswegatchie (Ogdensburg, New York), where there was a fort garrisoned by a company of the 8th Regiment of Foot under the command of British Captain George Forster.
-De Lorimier proposed recruiting some Indians to launch an attack on Montreal, then held by the American Continental Army, from the west.
+De Lorimier proposed recruiting some Indians to launch an attack from the west on Montreal, then held by the American Continental Army.
 When Forster agreed, Lorimier went to Akwesasne, where he recruited 100 warriors for battle.
 The British-allied forces took some American prisoners during the encounters, but these were later freed.

 Dundee land claim

 In the early 1800s, non-indigenous settlers leased a part of the Akwesnasne reserve located in mainland Quebec, known as Dundee.
 In 1888, the superintendent of Indian Affairs requested that the band surrender this land.
-A surrender was given, but the first nation always contested its validity, as it was not their intention to surrender the land.
-In December 2018, the First Nation of Akwesnasne accepted a specific claim settlement of $240M for the Dundee parcel, 37 years after the claim was first filed with the government of Canada.
+They surrendered the land, but the First Nation always contested the validity of the action by the government, as they had not intended to surrender it.

+In the 20th century, the First Nation of Akwesnasne filed a claim with the government for compensation for that land surrender.
+It was a period in which the nations were working to correct earlier wrongs and to assert their sovereignty over their treaty territories.
+In December 2018, Akwesasne accepted a specific claim settlement of $240M for the Dundee parcel, 37 years after they had first filed their claim was first filed with the government of Canada.